Guitar Technique – 60 Essential Scale Patterns

 Diatonic 3rds Pattern 4

-As well, for an even bigger challenge, you can play each variation with a different rhythm as you expand your rhythmic and technical chops in the practice room.
+For an even bigger challenge, play each variation with a different rhythm as you expand your rhythmic and technical chops in the practice room.

 Click to hear guitar techniques scale patterns 30

 In the next four scale patterns, you work on applying triads to your major scale practice routine.

 When working on diatonic triads through any scale, you play two skps in a row.
 Doing so will challenge both your picking and fretting hands.